fahdi/theme-my-login/readme.txt

 == Changelog ==

 = 4.3 =
+* Added the option to require approval for new registrations
+* Added the option to enable/disable plugin stylesheet
 * Removed form input fields from label tags
 * Dropped support for WordPress versions older than 2.6